georgiy-pruss/AdventOfCode/README.md

 My solutions are in procedural style in J. I think the tacit approach (like #@<:/@:+&[@[:+.~&2@{.=/) is too write-only.

-Usually the programs require one command line argument - data file.
-E.g. 01.ijs 01.txt Some programs with short input don't require any external data.
+Usually the programs require one command line argument - data file, e.g. 01.ijs 01.txt
+Some programs with short input don't require any external data.

 01.ijs count '(' and ')'